X3ne/hsrpc/README.md

 This program works with [tesseract](https://github.com/tesseract-ocr/tesseract), an open source text recognition software. hsrpc extracts no data from the game and is based solely on what tesseract recognizes on the window (so some results may be wrong)

+<h3>App folder</h3>

+This app create a folder `hsrpc` inside `C:\Users\<user>\AppData\Roaming`.
+This folder is user to store config, logs and files needed to make this app working.

+**⚠️ Warning⚠️ for now, if a new value is added to the configuration between 2 versions and the config file already exists this causes crashes.
+So remember to backup and delete your `config.txt` file when updating the application.**

 <h2>🛠️ Installation Steps:</h2>

 <p>1.
 Install tesseract-ocr</p>